Updated: Apr 19

 People, myself included, simply breeze on .
 It’s also annoying to skip backwards.
 Most players only support a 15 or 30 second skip backwards which usually doesn’t get you anywhere near where you lost focus — it’s this reason that we’ve instituted our ‘chapter feature’ that lets you skip backwards to the beginning of the last topic that you were listening to.
 But in any event — things that I might have dallied on while reading, I don’t while listening.

 What’s more, books are written to be read.
 I know that sounds obvious, but the result of that is that audiobooks are not the original format that the author intended.
 When they carefully chose words and crafted sentences and paragraphs, they didn’t do it with a listening audience in mind — an audience that is frequently multitasking and doesn’t re-read paragraphs.
 They did it with a reader in mind.
-Many of the key tenants of audio storytelling and audio teaching are non existent in audiobooks (for more on what makes audio different than regular courses and how to write an audio course read here).
+Many of the key tenants of audio storytelling and audio teaching are non existent in audiobooks (for more on what makes audio different than regular courses you can read our essay on How to write an audio course).

 This is especially felt when it comes to anything graphic or chart based, but is just as true for most pieces of content.
 Audio requires more repetition, simpler words, more storytelling and more signposting.
 Things that are actually antithetical to the book writing process where an author is usually looking for concise sentences, ‘higher’ literature and there are all kinds of visual ques that eliminate the need for signposts (a paragraph or period for example are exactly that: visual signposts).